-When your trade is working, adjusting stops higher or using a scale-out approach can help you take more of the upside with less work.
+When your trade is working, adjust your stops higher.
+You can also plan out scaling your sales to help you take more of the upside with less work.

 A few adjustments can help you capture more profit with less energy and fewer transactions.

-Pots of gold and dumpster fires
+Trading account pots of gold and dumpster fires

 Now let’s look at your biggest gains and losses.